Home

 • Pain after intercourse

-(rectosigmoid colon, rectovaginal septum, small bowel, rectum, large bowel, appendix, gallbladder, intestinal tract)
+(recto-sigmoid colon, recto-vaginal septum, small bowel, rectum, large bowel, appendix, gallbladder, intestinal tract)

-The bowel symptoms of endometriosis are often overlooked or dismissed because many people think endometriosis affects only the reproductive organs.
-Many bowel symptoms are caused by irritation to the bowel from endometrial implants lying on adjacent areas such as the Pouch of Douglas and the back of the uterus, but some are due to endometrial deposits lying on the outside of the bowel wall.
+Many bowel problems are caused by irritation to the bowel from endometrial implants lying on adjacent areas such as the Pouch of Douglas and the back of the uterus, but some are due to endometrial deposits lying on the outside of the bowel wall.

-The gastrointestinal disorder which is most common with Endometriosis is Irritable Bowel Syndrome which can cause many of the bowel symptoms mentioned above.
+The gastro-intestinal disorder which is most common with endometriosis is Irritable Bowel Syndrome which can cause many of the bowel symptoms mentioned above.
 Candida has also been found to be prevalent in women with Endometriosis, and this too can cause many distressing digestive upsets and discomfort.

-The main gastrointestinal symptoms of Endometriosis are:
+The main Gastro-intestinal signs are:

 • Nausea